mhborthwick/mergify/README.md

 CLIENT_SECRET=<replace_with_your_client_secret>
 ```

-Now, start the auth server using Docker Compose:
+Now, start the auth proxy server using Docker Compose:

 ```sh
 make auth-up